 Towards the end of 2021, Sogefi decided to appoint Runview, the Profit Recovery specialist, to conduct a lightning-quick accounts payable audit for its three business units, focused on finding any overlooked input VAT.
 As Lionel Choukroun, Tax and Legal Manager France explains, “We had already worked with Runview on an audit to reclaim input VAT a few years previously, and we had been happy with the result.
 On the strength of that, and knowing we potentially had some unclaimed input VAT for fiscal years 2019 and 2020 and that time was running out to claim for 2019, we decided to book the audit anyway, which meant both Runview and our own accounting departments were given a fairly short deadline.”
 Sogefi’s main objective was to collect unclaimed input VAT, and therefore cash.
 “The original idea was to hunt down this overlooked input VAT and claim it back, but obviously another benefit was to highlight areas where our treatment of VAT could be improved,” Choukroun adds.

 The audit launch meeting was held in mid-November, between Runview’s people and the accounting managers for the three Sogefi business units concerned, who provided the data for the consultants to examine.
 “We sent some data, such as the computer file of accounting records (FEC - a statutory requirement in France for tax purposes) and a trial balance of accounts receivable and payable,” Choukroun tells us.
-In total, more than 132,000 accounts entries were analyzed by the Error!
-Hyperlink reference not valid. itself.
+In total, more than 132,000 accounts entries were analyzed by the data-mining software developed by Runview itself.
 The next stage entailed Runview visiting the client to examine invoices relevant to the irregularities they had found.
 To save time, they split into three teams to conduct simultaneous checks at Sogefi’s three sites (in the Paris suburbs, in eastern France and northern France).
 These visits also helped build stronger connections with their contacts at the manufacturing firm.
 As Choukroun remarks, “Having met face-to-face made subsequent email and telephone discussions easier.”

 Lionel Choukroun, Legal & Taxation Manager France at Sogefi